 UH&CS has a minimum of 2 doctoral-level psychologists on site for 2 interns.
 These psychologists serve as supervisors and are licensed in the state of Ohio, where our university resides.
-They have the primary professional responsibility for the cases for which they provide supervision and co-sign clinical notes and reports.
+They have the primary professional responsibility for the cases for which they provide supervision and co-sign clinical notes and documentation.
 In supervision with interns they review evidence-based approaches, including empirical bases for assessment and intervention.
 Supervisors' meetings facilitated by the Training Director include discussions on how supervisors are reviewing evidence-based approaches with interns.

-Each intern will receive two hours per week of individual supervision counseling clients, and interns are supervised for supervision (umbrella supervision).
-Interns will receive group supervision for individual clinical cases and group therapy cases and additional supervision for assessment, along with consultation for professional development and outreach activities.
+Each intern will receive two hours per week of individual supervision for individual clinical cases, and interns are supervised for their provision of supervision (umbrella supervision).
+Interns will receive group supervision for individual clinical cases and group therapy cases, along with consultation for professional development and outreach activities.

-Intern records include application materials, communications with the intern's department, evaluation forms, documentation of direct and indirect hours, documentation of remediation or grievance (if any), a certificate of completion, and any letters of recommendation written on their behalf.
+Intern records include application materials, communications with the intern's department, evaluation forms, documentation of direct and indirect hours, documentation of remediation or grievance (if any), and a certificate of completion.
 These records are securely maintained by the Training Director.